Introduction to Predictive Analytics Techniques

 Some of the Predictive techniques using Machine learning are:

-- Neural Networks: Neural networks are nonlinear highly sophisticated modelling techniques that are able to model complex functions.
-It’s used when exact relationship between input variable and output is not known.
-Their key feature as discussed is that they learn from their behavior through training.
-Some examples of neural networks are back propagation, quick propagation, conjugate gradient descent, projector operator, etc. They are widely used in various areas of Finance, Cognitive Psychology, Medicine, Engineering and Physics.
+- Neural Networks: It’s used when the exact relationship between the input variable and output has yet to be discovered.
+Their key feature, as discussed, is that they learn from their behavior through training.
+Some examples of neural networks are backpropagation, quick propagation, conjugate gradient descent, projector operator, etc.

-- MLP: Multilayer Perceptron or MLP is a deep, Artificial Neural Network composed of more than one perceptron.
-They have an input layer to receive the signal and an output layer that makes a decision or prediction about input variable.
-In-between these two layers there’s an arbitrary number of hidden layers that are the computational engines which drives the system.
+- MLP: Multilayer Perceptron or MLP is a deep, Artificial Neural Network with more than one perceptron.
+They have an input layer to receive the signal and an output layer that makes a decision or prediction about the input variable.
+Between these two layers, an arbitrary number of hidden layers are the computational engines that drive the system.

-- Naive Bayes: Naive bayes algorithm is a classification technique which is based on Bayes theorem.
-It is a technique which is used to predict the likelihood that an event will occur given evidence that is present in the data.
-Naive Bayes theorem is a powerful algorithm for the classification problem.
-There are three types of Naive Bayes model viz., Gaussian Model which predicts from normally distributed features, Bernoulli which is used to predict from binary features and Multinomial which is used when features describe discrete frequency counts like word count.
+- Naive Bayes: Naive Bayes algorithm is a classification technique based on the Bayes theorem.
+Naive Bayes theorem is a robust algorithm for the classification problem.
+The Naive Bayes model has three types: the Gaussian model, which predicts from normally distributed features; the Bernoulli model, which is used to predict from binary features; and the Multinomial model, which is used when features describe discrete frequency counts like word count.

 Conclusion